17swifts/CommunityMapping/SECURITY.md

 For an in-depth guide of performing custom security, please refer to our guide on [custom security with C#Bot](https://codebots.com/docs/c-bot-custom-security).

+## Two-Factor Authentication

+Your application comes with two-factor authentication out of the box.
+The default options available are email and authenticator app.
+You can find most of the configuration files in `./serverside/src/services/TwoFactor`.

+Two-factor authentication is an optional feature, it is disabled by default for all users.
+It can be enabled and configured per user by an administrator in the all users page.

+**NOTE: If Two-factor authentication is enabled, a user will be unable to use the JWT authentication scheme.**

 ## Development

-### 14.4.4 Verify that all responses contain X-Content-Type-Options: nosniff
+### v4.0.2-14.4.4 Verify that all responses contain X-Content-Type-Options: nosniff

 **NOTE: The default behaviour is inline with OWASP recommendations**.